 Quick start

-- Open a tool from the menu (e.g., Primer Design, KASP, In silico PCR).
+- Open a tool from the menu (e.g., Primer Design, KASP, LAMP, Gibson Assembly).

 - Provide input: